ugoertz/kombilo/doc/manual.rst

 random direction, to make the position look more natural.
 (Well, some people might think that it is just ugly, so you can switch it off here).

-**Shaded stone mouse pointer**
-(Don't) Show the current position of the mouse pointer on the board and the color of the next stone to be played by a shaded stone.

 **Show next move**